TercerPlaneta/ccnet.GitTagLabeller/README.md

 	git describe

-If the last commit is the one pointed by the tag, the returned label is just the tag name - without the optional prefix, see below.
+If the last commit is the one pointed by the tag, the returned label is just the tag name - without the optional prefix, and optionally auto-incremented: see below.

 Otherwise, the number of commits ahead the tag is combined with the tag name to build the label.
 Several options are available, configuring the *commitCountAction* element (see example below)